 Doctor of Philosophy in Oceans and Fisheries (Ph.D.)

-Candidates admitted to the Ph.D. program will be required to take FISH 500.
-Additional coursework is to be selected in consultation with the student’s Supervisory Committee and is to be approved by the IOF graduate advisor.
+Candidates admitted to the Ph.D. program are required to take FISH 500.
+Additional coursework is to be selected in consultation with the student’s Supervisory Committee and is to be approved by the IOF Graduate Program Officer.

 Required Coursework